air/configtest/README.md

 3. Need an empty list (for example, match 'salt*' in the highstate but don't do anything)?
 You need:
   my_key: []

+4. Want to validate your YAML?
+Good luck.
+Best I found is to open an .sls file in Sublime Text and View -> Syntax -> Open all with current extension as... -> YAML

 ### Require